-KPO is committed to carry out its production activities with minimal impact on biodiversity and ecosystems.
+KPO is committed to carry out its production activities with a minimal impact on biodiversity and ecosystems.
 At the same time, the Company has taken over the responsibility for conducting the biodiversity research in the territory of its activities.

 The Karachaganak Oil and Gas Condensate Field (KOGCF) is situated in the dry steppe zone in the North-West of Qazaqstan with an area in excess of 280 km2.
 The area of KPO operations is limited, since the official land use right has been granted for the areas located right under the field industrial facilities, pipelines and roads.
 The areas around the KPO facilities are in the ownership and stewardship of a number of other stakeholders.

 For transportation of stabilized liquid hydrocarbons from the Karachaganak field, the Karachaganak-Atyrau export pipeline (KATS) was put in operation in 2004.
-This is a 24″ diameter buried pipeline with total length of 635,5 km running from North to South from the Karachaganak Processing Complex (KPC) to Atyrau on the Caspian Sea.
-Two pumping stations are located in Bolshoi Chagan and on KPC, and one product receiving and storage facility in Atyrau.
+This is a 24” diameter buried pipeline with total length of 635,5 km running from North to South from the Karachaganak Processing Complex (KPC) to Atyrau on the Caspian Sea.
+Two pumping stations are located in Bolshoi Chagan and on KPC, and one product receiving and storage facility is in Atyrau.

 The KATS route in WKO crosses the Zhaiyk River (Ural), several small rivers (Utva, Karaoba, Barbastau, Peschanaya, Solyanka, Bagyrlay), the Kushumsky and Sokorsky canals, as well as many small irrigation canals.